-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the The effects on the net pensions liability of changes in individual Liability discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
+Pensions Liability Estimation of the net liability to pay pensions depends The effects on the net pensions T GISIONS LIABILITY on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied. liability of changes in individual assumptions can be measured.
 Note 41.6 provides further information on the Council's pension liability.
 The interim solution to avoid inequalities between men and women's benefits following the introduction of the Single Status Pension in 2016 has resulted in a recalculation of pension liabilities related to the estimated impact of Guaranteed minimum pension (GMP) indexation changes.
 The increased liability has been reflected in the pension liability as a past service cost.
 A further recent ruling on GMP has been made, in relation to past transfers.
 The Council's actuary has not included any allowance for this as they deem it unlikely to have a significant impact on the pension obligations of a typical Employer.
 Legislation requires the Local Government Pension Scheme (LGPS) to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
 The costs management process has been paused following the Court of Appeal ruling that the transitional arrangements in both the Judges' Pension Scheme (McCloud) and Firefighters' Pension Scheme (Sargeant) were age discriminatory.
 These cases could have knock on implications for the LGPS (potentially increasing the liabilities).
 The Council's actuary has included an estimate within the pension liability as a past service cost.
 The Goodwin case judgement, in respect of deemed discrimination in spousal transfer on death of a member, may also result in the potential increasing of the pension liabilities.
+The Council's actuary has not included an estimate of the impact of the Goodwin case in the valuation due to the uncertainty of the final outcome.
+The estimated impact on the Employer's future obligations may be around 0.13% higher.
 The Walker and O'Brien cases, may impact LGPS benefits in the future, in respect of retrospective discrimination in spousal transfer of benefits for same sex couples.
 The Council's actuary has not included an estimated of the impact of these cases as they are unlikely to result in significant impact on the pension obligations.
 Arrears At 31 March, the Council had a balance of sundry debtors of £31.482m.
 A review of significant balances suggested that an impairment of doubtful debts of £6.938m (22.04%) was appropriate.
-In the current economic climate it is not certain that this will be sufficient.
-If collection rates were to deteriorate, a 5% increase in the rate of the impairment of doubtful debts would require an additional £1.574m to be set aside as an allowance.
+In the current economic climate it is not certain that this will be sufficient. rate of the impairment of doubtful debts would require an additional £1.574m to be set aside as an allowance.
 House Rent Arrears At 31 March, the Council had a balance of housing rent arrears of £12.115m.
 A review of significant balances suggested that an impairment of doubtful debts of £10.779m (88.9%) was appropriate.
 In the current economic climate it is not certain that this will be sufficient.
 There is a relatively high level of arrears and the impairment set aside should help protect against potential loss of income to the Council arising from welfare reforms such as Universal Credit and the reduction in the benefits cap which will potentially impact on the level of rent arrears.